codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-3-content-layout.md

 Next section `Display headings` contains some classes which are pre-defined with a display font.
 If you're not familiar with design stuff, then a display font is a strong typeface which will strongly attract user's eyes.
-Normally, these utilities will be very nice to sit on front-pages.
+Normally, these utilities will be applied for contents sit on front-pages.

 Let's write a piece of code to see the difference between `heading` classes and `display heading` classes.
 We'll also use the class `lead` which makes a